 Another place you can view the build number is System Information.
 This method will work on any Windows Operating system, like 11, 10, 8.1, Windows 7, and Vista.
 Search for “System information”.

 In System Summary, you can view the version and build of your Windows 10 Operating System.

 Here are a few ways to see the version and the build of Windows 10/11 from the command prompt.

 3) Open the command prompt (Type ‘cmd’ in search), then type ‘ver’; it will show the Windows version, which has the build number also.

 4) Another method is to get it via system information from the command prompt.
 Let’s filter the required field only.

 systeminfo | findstr /B /C:”OS Name” /C:”OS Version”

-5) The below command will open the dialogue GUI message box, but the very useful and attractive way from the command prompt.
+5) The below command will open the dialogue GUI box but in a very useful and attractive way from the command prompt or PowerShell.

-Even you can enter ‘winver’ on run command box which can be opened by pressing Windows key + R.
+Even you can enter ‘winver‘ in the search (or run in older OSs), which can be opened by pressing the Windows key + R.

-We have mentioned 5 steps to check Windows 10 version/build number of your computer.
-By the way, these commands work on the Server versions such as Windows 2012 R2, Windows 2016 and 2019 as well.
-Checking the build number and comparing with the latest release from Microsoft will ensure that your system is up-to-date with all features and security patches from Microsoft that is highly recommended at the moment.
+We mentioned six steps to check your computer’s Windows version/build number.
+These commands also work on the Server versions such as Windows 2012 R2, Windows 2016 and 2019/2022.
+Checking the build number and comparing it with the latest release from Microsoft will ensure that your system is up-to-date with all features and security patches from Microsoft that are highly recommended.